Skip to Content

 Calendar Year 2020 Data Table

-The Acton Water District proactively began sampling in early 2020 for PFAS, based on the presence of two Superfund Sites in Acton and the growing momentum towards regulation of PFAS at the state and federal level.
+The Acton Water District proactively began sampling for Per- and Polyfluoroalkyl Substances (PFAS) in early 2020, based on the presence of two Superfund Sites in Acton and the growing momentum towards regulation of PFAS at the state and federal level.
 Once PFAS were identified in our community, we moved forward with sampling all of our sources of supply, both treated and untreated.
-At this time, the Superfund sites do not appear to be the source of PFAS in our community although changing Federal regulations could impact that assessment.
+At this time, the Superfund sites do not appear to be the source of PFAS in our community although the new federal regulations could impact that assessment.
 Efforts to understand the source(s) of PFAS in Acton are ongoing.

 Monthly monitoring of our treated water was initiated at the start of the 2021 calendar year.
-This will determine our compliance with the drinking water MCL of 20 parts per trillion (ppt) established for water systems in Massachusetts.
+This determines our compliance with the drinking water Maximum Contaminant Level (MCL) of 20 parts per trillion (ppt) for the sum of six PFAS (PFAS6) established for water systems in Massachusetts.
 It should be noted that compliance is based on a quarterly average and an individual sample above the MCL does not mean we are not in compliance.
-Previous monitoring in 2020 improved our knowledge of how PFAS is impacting our water system, and we continue to work with State regulators, consultants, and others to address PFAS in Acton’s drinking water.
+Previous monitoring in 2020 improved our knowledge of how PFAS is impacting our water system, and we continue to work with state regulators, consultants, and others to address PFAS in Acton’s drinking water.

-The NAWTP continues to be used intermittently to meet demand for water.
-A pilot test was conducted between September 2020 and January 2021, and a design for a PFAS treatment system was completed and approved by MassDEP.
+After nearly four years of ongoing effort to test, select, design, permit, and install PFAS treatment at the North Acton Water Treatment Plant (NAWTP), this facility began supplying water with PFAS at non-detectable levels to our customers on June 1, 2024.
+With effective PFAS treatment in place, full capacity and use of the NAWTP has been restored, after being used intermittently to meet demand for water since early 2021.
+A pilot test was conducted between September 2020 and January 2021, and a design for a PFAS treatment system was completed and approved by the Massachusetts Department of Environmental Protection (MassDEP).
 At the Annual District meeting on April 13, 2022, voters appropriated $1,000,000 to implement a PFAS treatment system to realize full use of this facility going forward.
-We are utilizing an emergency loan approved on April 8, 2022, from the Massachusetts Drinking Water State Revolving Fund (SRF) to finance construction of this treatment system.
-Additionally, money was appropriated that will allow the District to access American Rescue Plan Act (ARPA) funds committed from the Town of Acton’s Federal ARPA allocation to cover the engineering costs of this treatment system.
+An emergency loan approved on April 8, 2022, from the Massachusetts Drinking Water State Revolving Fund (SRF) was utilized to finance construction of the permanent components of this treatment system.
+Additionally, money was appropriated that allowed the District to access American Rescue Plan Act (ARPA) funds committed from the Town of Acton’s Federal ARPA allocation to cover the engineering costs of this treatment system.
 D&C Construction Co., Inc. of Weymouth, MA was awarded the construction contract in March 2023 and work began on the project in July 2023.
-Major system components, including the treatment trailers, filter vessels, and equalization tank, will be delivered to the site during the first week of December 2023.
-The latest schedule, based on lead time and installation of equipment, puts the completion date in early 2024.
+Major system components, including the filter vessels and equalization tank, were delivered to the site in early December 2023.
+The filtration media was loaded into the treatment vessels in early April 2024, and commissioning and start-up followed, taking place through the end of May.
+On May 31, MassDEP provided conditional approval to operate this facility.

-The CAWTP, which consolidated the Conant 1 and Conant 2 wells into a single treatment plant, was placed into service on February 18, 2022.
-Sampling results since operations began indicated increasing levels of PFAS, which prompted us to alter the pumping schedule in late November 2022; this strategy has proven successful in reducing PFAS6 concentrations at this facility, which has been below the MCL since February of 2023.
-Additionally, two new sources of supply that have exhibited minimal concentrations of PFAS are being pursued in this area, which may also help reduce PFAS concentrations at the CAWTP.
-A long duration pumping test was conducted on these wells during the spring of 2021 to support permitting by MassDEP.
-At the Annual District meeting on April 13, 2022, voters appropriated $200,000 to conduct a pilot test to determine PFAS treatment feasibility and estimated costs at this facility.
-The pilot test concluded on February 13, 2023 and a pilot study report was subsequently reviewed and approved by MassDEP .
-At the Annual District meeting on March 15, 2023, voters appropriated $4.9 Million to acquire the 549 Main Street parcel, an important step in getting final approval for the two bedrock wells from MassDEP.
-Voters also appropriated $2.4 Million to construct these wells at this meeting, which will enable the District to move forward with connecting them to the CAWTP once final approval is received from MassDEP, which is believed to be imminent.
+The Central Acton Water Treatment Plant (CAWTP), which consolidated the Conant 1 and Conant 2 wells into a single treatment plant, was placed into service on February 18, 2022.
+Monthly sampling results indicated increasing levels of PFAS6 over time, prompting us to alter the pumping schedule in late November 2022; this strategy has proven successful in reducing PFAS6 concentrations at this facility, which has had results below the MCL since February 2023.
+Additionally, two new sources of supply that have exhibited minimal PFAS concentrations are being pursued in this area, which may also help reduce PFAS concentrations at the CAWTP.
+A long duration pumping test was conducted on these bedrock wells during the spring of 2021 to support permitting by MassDEP.
+At the Annual District meeting on April 13, 2022, voters appropriated $200,000 to conduct a pilot test to determine PFAS treatment feasibility and estimated costs at the CAWTP.
+The pilot test concluded on February 13, 2023 and a pilot study report was subsequently reviewed and approved by MassDEP.
+At the Annual District meeting on March 15, 2023, voters appropriated $4.9 Million to acquire the 549 Main Street parcel, an important step in getting final approval for the two bedrock wells from MassDEP; this acquisition was completed in December 2023 and final approval for these wells is imminent.
+Voters also appropriated $2.4 Million to construct these wells at this meeting, which will enable the District to move forward with connecting them to the CAWTP.
 Finally, voters appropriated $5.42 Million to implement PFAS treatment at the CAWTP.
-Design work for this project was initiated in July by Wright-Pierce for an initial MassDEP review in the fall of 2023.
+Wright-Pierce began design work for this project in July 2023 and a preliminary treatment plan design has been reviewed by MassDEP.
+Bidding for this project and the construction of the bedrock wells was completed this spring.
+Due to a variety of factors, including the large number of public water systems that are seeking to install PFAS treatment and utilize federal funding for a variety of infrastructure improvements, both the cost of construction services and materials have risen notably.
+As such, the bids for this project came in over the initial estimate, and inclusive of engineering costs, the amount appropriated by voters in March 2023 is approximately $2.5 million short.
+A Special District Meeting was held on June 13, 2024, where voters appropriated the additional funds needed to complete this project so that construction can begin this summer as planned.
+A summary of the impacts of the additional authorization can be found here

 Wells serving the South Acton Water Treatment Plant (SAWTP) have been operating at a reduced capacity to help maintain PFAS levels at or below the MCL.
 To help restore the volume of water at this location, the Assabet 2 well was reactivated in October 2020.
-At our Annual District meeting on May 5, 2021, voters authorized funding to connect the previously permitted Assabet 3 well to the SAWTP.
-The field work for this project is complete and this well was placed into service in February 2023.
-Water quality testing has been initiated and we will continue to monitor the effectiveness of this solution as to date, this well has remained in the single digits for PFAS6.
-The addition of these wells helps us manage PFAS concentrations while maintaining a measure of flexibility in our system to meet customer demand for water.
+At our Annual District meeting on May 5, 2021, voters authorized funding to connect the previously permitted Assabet 3 well to the SAWTP; this well was placed into service in February 2023.
+Water quality testing has been initiated and we will continue to monitor the effectiveness of this solution, as to date, this well has remained in the single digits for PFAS6.
+The addition of the Assabet 2 and 3 wells helps us manage PFAS concentrations in treated water while maintaining a measure of flexibility in our system to meet customer demand for water.
 At the Annual District meeting on April 13, 2022, voters appropriated $200,000 to conduct a pilot test to determine treatment feasibility and estimated costs at the SAWTP.
 The pilot test was conducted from September to December 2022, and a pilot study report was subsequently reviewed and approved by MassDEP.
 At the Annual District meeting on March 15, 2023, voters appropriated $8.7 Million to implement PFAS treatment at this location.
-Weston & Sampson has been selected as the design engineer for this project and submitted a preliminary treatment plant design to MassDEP in late November 2023.
+Weston & Sampson, the design engineer for this project, submitted a preliminary treatment plant design to MassDEP in late November 2023 and MassDEP approved the design in February 2024.
+Bidding for this project was recently completed, with construction to begin this summer.

 The Clapp/Whitcomb Water Treatment Plant (CWWTP) utilizes granular activated carbon (GAC) filters as part of its treatment process.
 GAC has been identified as an effective treatment technology for reducing PFAS concentrations in drinking water, and sampling results from CWWTP in 2020 and 2021 support this.
 Unfortunately, the CWWTP has not been operated since the end of 2021 due to iron concentrations that are not being effectively reduced by the GAC filters.